 Wholistic Women’s Healthcare strives to provide high-quality, comprehensive healthcare to women in every stage of life.
 During pregnancy and birth, midwifery care is exemplified by the education and support the family receives.
-Prenatal appointments last an average 45 minutes, giving expectant moms and dads the opportunity to ask questions, discuss important decisions, and feel like their voices are being heard.
+Prenatal appointments last an average of 1 hour, giving expectant parents the opportunity to ask questions, discuss important decisions, and feel like their voices are being heard.
 During labor, the licensed midwife and trained assistant are present to guide mothers through their delivery and immediate postpartum in the safety and comfort of their own home.
 After the baby is born, the midwife provides attentive care to mom and baby for six postpartum weeks.

 Annual well-woman care with a midwife includes a pap smear (if indicated), a clinical breast exam, a basic physical, and education relevant to each individual woman.
 This type of gentle, personalized care is ideal for young women coming in for their first pap smear or anyone who prefers a more personalized experience.